tmehta813/androidinternviewsquestions/README.md

 * What is memory leak, How do you detect memory leaks

 ### Al these links can be found in a single text file under main branch
-* If you find these useful, Don't forget to drop a star
+* If you find these useful, Don't forget to drop a star. :)
-* All the best for your interviews :)
+* All the best for your interviews........